pdf-raku/Font-AFM-raku/README.md

 Copyright 1995-1998 Gisle Aas.
 All rights reserved.

-Ported from Perl 5 to 6 by David Warring Copyright 2015
+Ported from Perl to Raku by David Warring Copyright 2015

 This program is free software; you can redistribute it and/or modify it under the same terms as Perl itself.